 Ayurvedic Shampoos & Oils to Reduce Sebum in Your Scalp

 Various Ayurvedic preparations of oils and shampoos can help you when looking for how to reduce sebum production on scalp.
+These Ayurvedic Shampoos and Oils are very helpful in treating seborrheic dermatitis.

 As per Ayurveda, the herbs used in the oils below balance the aggravated Kapha or Pitta dosha which may be responsible for the excessive sebum production.